mattriley/node-module-composer/README-TEMPLATE.md

 import composer from 'module-composer';
 import modules from './modules/index.js';
 const { compose } = composer(modules);
-const { services } = compose('services');
+const { orderingService } = compose('orderingService');
 const { components } = compose('components', { services });
 ```

 Module Composer takes care of injecting dependencies into each individual function, cleaning up the code and shifting focus to the composition of modules.

 p.s.
-In case you're wondering, yes, Module Composer works with React.
+In case you're wondering, Module Composer works with React.
 Say hello to dependency injection in React, and farewell and good riddance to prop-drilling, context, custom hooks, attemping to work around that lack of it.

 See [Stazione Simulation](https://github.com/mattriley/stazione-simulation) for example usage of Module Composer with React.